Linda Frum

-Linda Frum (born January 13, 1963) is a Canadian author and journalist, and was a Conservative member of the Senate of Canada from 2009 until 2021.
+Linda Frum (born January 13, 1963) is a Canadian author, journalist, and political figure.
+A member of the Conservative Party, she was member of the Senate of Canada for Ontario from 2009 until 2021.
 She announced her retirement from the Senate effective August 27, 2021 to devote more time to other pursuits such as her role as chair of the board of the Jewish Federation of Greater Toronto.

-Life and career
+Early life and education

-Frum was born in Toronto, Ontario, the daughter of Barbara Frum, a journalist, and Murray Frum, a real estate developer.
+Born in Toronto, Ontario, to a Jewish family, Frum is the daughter of Barbara Frum, a journalist, and Murray Frum, a real estate developer.
 Her brother David Frum is a political author and journalist, and was a speech writer for George W. Bush and helped coin the phrase "Axis of Evil".
 Another brother, Matthew Frum, was adopted and is of aboriginal ancestry.
 Frum attended Havergal College and received a Bachelor of Arts degree from McGill University, Montreal in 1984.

-She has authored two books, and edited a third.
-The two she wrote are: Linda Frum's Guide to Canadian Universities (1987, with an updated edition published in 1990) and Barbara Frum: A Daughter's Memoir (1996).
+Career

+She has served as a volunteer for many community organizations.
+She is an honorary patron of the Jerusalem Foundation.

 Frum is a former contributing editor to Maclean's, and was a columnist with the National Post from 1998 to 2002 and again from 2006 to 2007.
 In 1996 she won a Gemini Award for Best Social-Political Documentary Program for the film Ms. Conceptions.
-In June 2010, she received an Honorary Doctorate from Yeshiva University.

-She has served as a volunteer for many community organizations.
-She is an honorary patron of the Jerusalem Foundation.
 In 2006, she was chair of the Women's Division of the United Jewish Appeal.
 She is a past board member of Mount Sinai Hospital, Upper Canada College, The Bishop Strachan School, the Art Gallery of Ontario Foundation, Soulpepper Theatre, and the Ontario Arts Council.